TweestidBunny/rock-paper-scissors/README.md

 the computer's choice will be made using the random method.

-There will only be a single turn, then the page will need to be reloaded to play again.
+The game will be played until either the Player or the Computer gets 5 wins.
+Then the page will need to be refreshed in order to play again.